KevinTurnerii/NBA-Playoffs-Analysis-2023/README.md

 ## 📌 Conclusion

-This project demonstrates the integration of **advanced data analytics**, **AI/ML techniques**, and **business intelligence reporting** to produce a professional-level player performance analysis.
+This project demonstrates the integration of **advanced data analytics**, **machine learning techniques**, and **business intelligence reporting** to produce a polished, real-world NBA player performance analysis.

-Using tools like **R, Power BI**, and SAS-based logic, the analysis delivers:
+By combining tools like **R**, **Power BI**, and SAS-aligned logic, the project delivers:

 - Statistically grounded insights
-- Objective performance rankings
+- Objective performance rankings via custom scoring
 - Role-based clustering for talent segmentation
-- A visual, stakeholder-ready dashboard
+- A stakeholder-ready dashboard for executive decision-making

-It reflects practical expertise gained through:
+This work reflects applied expertise gained through:

-- 🎓 A **Bachelor’s in MIS & Business Analytics**
+- 🎓 A **Bachelor’s in Management Information Systems & Business Analytics**
-- 📘 A **Master’s in Data Analytics** (in progress, with **AI/ML minor**)
+- 📘 A **Master’s in Data Analytics** (in progress, with a minor in **AI & Machine Learning**)
-- 📜 **4 SAS Certifications** covering data mining, BI, performance analytics, and machine learning
+- 📜 **4 SAS Certifications** covering **data mining, predictive analytics, business intelligence, performance management, and machine learning**

-This portfolio project serves as a real-world example of how data-driven storytelling can elevate both team strategy and player evaluation.
+This portfolio project serves as a real-world demonstration of **how data storytelling and analytics can drive strategic decisions** in both sports and business contexts.